Universal Monitor Bracket Kit for 15mm Bars (60mm pitch)

 If this is the case and the fit is a little too stiff then just widen the hole slightly by pushing a 1/4" bolt back and forth through the

 hole until it can slide easily or you can use a drill and 1/4” bit.

-3. When you slide the bolt into the thumbwheel, ensure the bolt head is sat all the way down at the bottom.
+4. When you slide the bolts into the thumbwheels, ensure the bolt head is sat all the way down at the bottom.

 Sometimes there can be a small build up of excess printing powder on the inside corners of the thumbwheel, so if that’s the